ezwang/chess/README.txt

     game state, and the GUI grouped in separate classes.
 It is possible to create an isolated game state for unit testing purposes.

+    The shared code between the server and the client makes the development process easier, since the data is stored in the same way on both ends.
+Currently server side validation (checking if moves are valid before broadcasting them to the other client) is not implemented, but could easily be implemented if necessary.

     Private state is encapsulated quite well, but there are still exposed variables that should be hidden.
 This is because "private" does not allow classes that extend the current class to access variables.
 I use the "protected" keyword, but this acts pretty much the same as "public" since the project is not in a package.
-If it was allowed to separate the components into different packages, then the protected keyword would work as intended.
+If I was allowed to separate the components into different packages, then the protected keyword would work as intended.

     I would have used an enum to represent white/black instead of a boolean.
 This